 San Francisco-Oakland-Hayward, CA

-The BLS data shows that healthcare administration salary by state is the most favorable in the District of Columbia, New York, Hawaii and California.
+The BLS data shows that healthcare administration salary by state is the most favorable in the District of Columbia, New York, Delaware and New Jersey.
 However, when looked at from a metropolitan area standpoint, California healthcare administration salaries tend to outpace other areas of the country.

 It is important to keep in mind that location is only one factor that plays into salary ranges.
 Education, experience, the industry and the size of the employer are all part of the salary equation.